 The Number That Gets Announced and the Number That Matters

 India has made real progress on poverty.
 That is not in dispute.
-But the number India announces to the world - roughly 5% extreme poverty - answers the wrong question.
+The number India announces to the world - roughly 5% extreme poverty - reflects genuine gains.
+But it answers only part of the question.
 It measures survival, not living standards.
-And it is built on a poverty line that no government has dared update in over fifteen years.
+And it is built on a poverty line that no government has updated in over fifteen years.

 The World Bank sets three different poverty lines for different types of countries.
 The first is the extreme poverty line, now set at $3 per day.
 By this measure, India's poverty rate is 5.3% - about 75 million people.